 1. What do I really need?

 Shopping for a multivitamin can be a challenge.
 It’s crucial to find something that meets your particular needs.
 But, many of the multivitamins at your local pharmacy are not one-size-fits-all.
 They’re not necessarily formulated to suit your gender, age, diet, or various medical conditions.
 Fortunately, Dr. Ron’s offers an easy solution.
-The company’s Doc’s Best multivitamin works well for an extremely wide range of people.
+The company’s Doc’s Daily multivitamin works well for an extremely wide range of people.
 It’s specifically formulated to serve all ages and both genders.
 Plus, it fulfills the role of a pre-natal and postnatal supplement.
 You can also vary the dosage to complement your particular diet.

-Just as important, Doc’s Best leaves out potentially detrimental ingredients.
+Just as important, Doc’s Daily leaves out potentially detrimental ingredients.
 It deliberately omits retinol (vitamin A), iodine, and iron to avoid toxicity, saturation, and potentially negative side effects for individuals with special needs.
 Remember, when you’re shopping for a multivitamin, it’s crucial to find one that offers the things you need and leaves out the things you don’t.

 2. Does this multivitamin work well with my current diet?